Last Updated on February 10, 2023 by Matt

 First of all, riding during rain, snow, or other wet conditions is strongly discouraged, both by most scooter owners and scooter manufacturers.
 Even if you have a waterproof scooter that is immune to water damage, the risk of slipping, falling, and hurting yourself is too big.

-Still, I’ve lost count of the number of times when I’ve simply had no better alternative than ride in the rain.
+Still, I’ve lost count of the number of times when I’ve had no better alternative than ride in the rain.
 Sometimes you simply have to do it.

-When riding in the rain or the snow, or on wet, muddy, or slippery surfaces, slow down!
 The faster you go, the more you increase your chances of falling.
 Check out my guide on waterproofing your electric scooter if you often have to do this, too.

 Also, remember how we described making yourself “lighter” when going over bumps?
 Well, do the opposite when riding on slippery surfaces.